Our latest publication is now available to download. This is a special issue about Online Learning.

 Articles about practice

 From the formation of ALM as a research forum in 1993, practitioners have been attending and participating in the annual conferences, as can be evidenced in the Conference Proceedings available on the website.
 In fact, one of the three or four days is typically focused on practitioners’ contributions.
 Practitioners work in a variety of environments, including school and community-based educational programs, workplaces, prisons, family literacy programs, family numeracy activities and civic settings.
-Even though their travel budgets are often limited and rarely subsidized by their institutions, practitioners have made presentations that are significant contributions to the field.
+Even though travel budgets are often limited, practitioners have made presentations that represent significant contributions to the field.

 For further details about submitting articles, see: